KenXiao1/PillPal/README.md

 ## Support

 For issues, questions, or feature requests, please contact the development team or open an issue in the repository.

-## License

-[Specify your license here]

-## Acknowledgments

-Built with modern web technologies to support elderly patients and their caregivers in managing chronic conditions effectively.